View by Topic

 The plaintiffs are asking the Court for an order holding unlawful, vacating, and setting aside the September 4, 2024, decision approving the Construction and Operations Plan for the Maryland Offshore Wind Project, including the earlier issued June 18, 2024, biological opinion, and October 23, 2024, incidental take findings.

-The Federal government’s self described bold actions to catalyze offshore wind energy are alleged to have shortcut statutory and regulatory requirements.
-Whatever the outcome, it has been a long time since US Wind entered into its power purchase agreement with the State of Maryland in 2017.
-Many suggest it will be an even longer time before offshore wind provides any power to households in the State.
+The Biden Administration’s self described bold actions to create good union jobs and catalyze offshore wind energy are alleged to have shortcut statutory and regulatory requirements.
+Whatever the judicial outcome, it has been a long time since US Wind entered into its power purchase agreement with the State of Maryland in 2017.
+Many suggest it will be an even longer time before offshore wind provides any power to households in the State and if there is a second Trump Administration, never.